hci-a-if-its-2019/assignment-3-zahraayafni/README.md

+* Zahrah Ayu Afifah Febriani
+* 05111640000108
+* Human and computer interaction A

+---

 # Usability Evaluation and Prototyping (again)
 > Usability Evaluation in this assignment is to evaluate your high-fidelity interactive-prototype with two participants:
 > the participant from the previous Contextual Inquiry (CI)